abilian/nua/doc/src/dev/configuration.md

 ## The `nua-config` file

 This is the cornerstone of a Nua managed application.
-This file centralises the metadata describing the application, the description of the application's _build_ steps, the required resources (databases, etc.) and the default values (environment, configuration files).
+This file centralises the metadata describing the application, the description of the application's _build_ steps, the required providers (databases, etc.) and the default values (environment, configuration files).

-The content of this file is interpreted at all stages of the life cycle of an application managed by Nua: first, during the *build*, to build an OCI image and then, during the *run*, by the orchestrator to deploy one or more instances of the image, with all the resources they require, and then to maintain them in operational condition.
+The content of this file is interpreted at all stages of the life cycle of an application managed by Nua: first, during the *build*, to build an OCI image and then, during the *run*, by the orchestrator to deploy one or more instances of the image, with all the providers they require, and then to maintain them in operational condition.

 The syntax used is the TOML language, but Nua also accepts YAML and JSON.